malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 5. The conclusion of having executive control comes from the fact that high-level thought typically requires multiple steps, and that we are aware of the result of each step in the process.
 6. Like for the general case of not being aware of low level functioning of the brain, we are not aware of the execution of logic until it produces a result that is stored into the state model.

-## Memories
-I think some researchers have suggested that the perception of consciousness is an artefact of memory [citation].
-Specifically, that our memory is used to construct a representation of recent thoughts, and in doing so the memory of independently produced thoughts become modelled as a continuous stream.
-By analogy, this is likely assumed to operate in the same way that we perceive vision as a smooth visual field of uniform resolution whereas in reality we physically see only a tiny fraction of the scene in front of us at any point in time.
-The assumption is that the presence of this smoothed out memory of apparently continuous thoughts tricks us into thinking we are conscious.

-In contrast, I don't see that explanation as adding much to the whole solution.
-While it is probably true that our memory of past thoughts creates a simplified "smoothed out" representation, it doesn't answer why we conclude ourselves as conscious from that data, and it isn't necessary to reach the conclusion of consciousness.
-So rather than being core to the explanation, I see it as just yet another example of the result of the visceral loop.

 # Open Questions